halderavik/ACBC_API/API.md

 **"Database connection failed"**
 - **Cause**: Database URL not configured or database not accessible
 - **Solution**:
-  1. Check DATABASE_URL environment variable
+  1. Check DATABASE_URL in `.env` file
-  2. Ensure PostgreSQL is running
+  2. Ensure Heroku database is accessible
-  3. Verify database credentials
+  3. Verify production database credentials
   4. Test connection with `python test_connection.py`

 **"Port already in use"**